supertoub/mac-setup/README.md

 # mac-setup
-Script to setup a new Mac for me
+Script to setup a new Mac for me.

+This script is not completed and never used, will be updated soon...